 Using oils “neat” (undiluted)

 Sometimes an essential oil may be used without dilution for acute, short-term issue.
 A bug bite, burn, or sting, might be a good reason to use an essential oil in this way.
 Chose wisely, and don't make a habit of this.
 Not only can some essential oils irritate the skin, but you increase your risk for sensitization.

-Remember: the lower essential oil dilution you use, the lower the risk for adverse reactions.
+Remember the lower essential oil dilution you use, the lower the risk of adverse reactions.
 Be stingy with high dilutions.

 Essential Oil Dilution Charts

 Here is a chart you can use to help you calculate various dilutions.
 The best rule of thumb is one drop of essential oil per teaspoon of carrier oil for a 1% dilution.
-For a 0.50% dilution you can't exact measure half a drop, so instead you will increase the amount of carrier oil.
+For a 0.50% dilution you can't exactly measure half a drop, so instead, you will increase the amount of carrier oil.
 Understand that you don't have to use an oil exactly, you can use any carrier, including a lotion, butter, or even aloe vera.
 Read all about carriers here: What Carriers to Use.